copper-leaf/ballast/ballast-queue-core/README.md

 #### Step 2: Set up an Executor

-The Executor provided a type-safe interface to the lower-leve, untyped driver.
+The Executor provides a type-safe interface to the lower-level, untyped driver.
 It requires 4 generic type parameters:

 - **Payload**: The Payload is a simple data class which defines the actual work to be done.
 It should generally contain only the minimal info necessary to run the jobs, such as an ID to a database record which needs to be processed.
-You may set up your queues with a single data class, or a `sealed class` to have one queue cpable of enqueuing and dispatching multiple types of jobs.
+You may set up your queues with a single data class, or a `sealed class` to have one queue capable of enqueuing and dispatching multiple types of jobs.
 - **State**: Jobs are able to maintain internal state which is only visible to that job.
 If a job fails and is retried, the state updates from the first run will be maintained, and the re-run will start with that state.
 This should be used primarily for building a system of "checkpoints" in the processing of a job, so retries don't need to be started from the beginning every time.
 It can also be used to report progress to an observer.
 - **Result**: A job that runs to completion successfully is able to return a result.
-The library itself does not make use of this value, but your application logic may use it to store a report of what was processed, or provide data that needs to be passed to another job.
+The library itself does not make use of this value, but your application logic may use it to store a report of what was processed, or temporarily store data that needs to be passed to another job.
 - **JobMetadata**: This is the connector between your job and the underlying driver.
 Unlike many other job queue systems, Ballast does not try to implement all possible queueing logic in the primary interface, since the semantics of queues, and thus the data needed to configure the queue, can be significantly different between server-side and